Azure/aaz-dev-tools/src/aaz_dev_mcp/README.md

 helpers directly.

-1. Create an **AAZ Codegen Request** issue and describe the API version in prose, e.g. `Generate Azure CLI for Microsoft.Consumption using API version 2024-08-01.`
+1. Create an **AAZ Codegen Request** issue and describe the API version in prose, e.g. `Generate Azure CLI for Microsoft.Cdn using API version 2021-06-01.`
 2. The `codegen:request` label triggers `.github/workflows/aaz-codegen-preview.yml`.
    The workflow calls GitHub Models with the built-in `GITHUB_TOKEN` (`models: read`) to extract candidate fields, validates them against